 Ranking the Best Online Colleges in Arizona

 To rank the best online colleges in Arizona, College Consensus editors had two main qualifications.
-We started with Arizona institutions that have earned a Consensus Score, based on the Consensus method of aggregating published rankings and student reviews.
-Then, from that pool, we researched colleges and universities offering at least 3 online undergraduate degrees.
-That resulted in a small but respectable ranking of students’ best options for an online bachelor’s degree in Arizona.
+We started with Arizona institutions that have earned a Consensus review score, based on the Consensus method of aggregating published rankings and/or student reviews.
+Then, from that pool, we researched colleges and universities offering at least 3 online degrees (at various degree levels).
+That resulted in a small but respectable ranking of students’ best options for an online degree in Arizona.

 Need financial aid for your Arizona college degree?
 Check out our list of the Top Arizona Scholarships.